By Xam Riche on April 23, 2026 • 15 min read

 Sometimes that is directionally useful.
 Sometimes it hides the harder question: useful for whom, in what context, and at what symptom cost?

 This article is the mechanism bridge between upstream inputs and downstream claims.
-If you want the ingredient-side explainer first, start with prebiotic fiber and what it may help.
 If you want the metabolite layer, stay here.

 Short-chain fatty acids are small organic compounds produced when gut microbes ferment substrates that make it to the colon, especially dietary fiber and other microbiota-accessible carbohydrates 2 3.